You turn the key and get a loud... NOTHING.

 I started studying the starter circuit and noticed that the solenoid actually has two separate sets of electrical windings.
 One set is called the "pull" set, and the other is the "hold" set.
 The pull set is much stronger than the hold set, which is made possible by more loops of wire.
 What is interesting is that the pull set gets its ground path through the windings of the electric motor.
 The hold windings get a separate ground path directly to the chassis ground.
 So, when you turn the key in the ignition switch, electricity has to flow through the mile of wire between the ignition switch to the solenoid, then through another few miles of wire that are the pull windings of the solenoid, and then through another million miles of wire that are the electric motor windings.
 When everything works right, the solenoid pull windings yank on the iron core, which engages the Bendix drive.
 The other end of the iron core energizes the motor windings.
 That gets the motor spinning, but in doing so kills the ground path of the pull windings, so the hold windings keep everything going until the ignition key is released.
 The problem with this design is all the light-years' worth of wiring.

 My theory is that the resistance of all that wire increases with age.
 Thus, when these vehicles were new, the system would work fine for years and years.
 The reason replacing the starter with a rebuilt one does not solve the problem is because these rebuilt starters have old wiring in them.
-When Bosch rebuilds the starter, the motor section just gets new brushes, bushings, and maybe an occasional stator and solenoid.
+When Bosch rebuilds the starter, the motor section just gets new brushes, bushings, and maybe an occasional armature and solenoid.
 And since these vehicles have been out of productions for so long, brand new Bosch starters of this design are no longer available.

 Meanwhile, behind the scenes, we kept rattling the cage of the gear reduction starter camp.
 With continued pressure, we were able to secure some key design changes to their starters that eliminated the issues we were having.
 This new generation of gear reduction starters features higher torque and superb quality.
 One key improvement we made—which is an exclusive feature of the GoWesty starter—is a bolt-on trigger wire, which means no more fiddling around trying to keep that wire in place.
 Our starters come with a short harness that bolts onto the starter at one end and plugs into your factory harness at the other, inside the engine compartment where you can actually get to it, and keep it high and dry—out of the elements.
 This feature is particularly well-suited for the Syncro application, where getting to the starter connections is… well, let’s just say it is challenging!